justaashu/mini-militia-mod/README.md

 |1|Uzi|
 |2|Desert Eagle|

+### Purchase all items
+Change the method `ItemPurchase::isItemPurchased(std::string)` to always return true by changing the instruction at `0x003d053e` from `movs r3, 0` to `movs r3, 1`.
+This will set all the items in the shop as purchased.

 # Other Interesting Methods
 You can also check other interesting methods to explore and do share other hacks that you were able to find.